moosernator/osc-backend-tech-test/README.md

 You are tasked with developing a RESTful API for Open Study College that allows internal users to retrieve and add data to a database of distance learning courses.
 The API should create the following endpoints but feel free to add to this should you feel necessary:

+Endpoints:
-*   GET - returns a list of all courses in the database
+*   GET Courses - returns a list of all courses in the database
-*   GET - returns the course with the specified ID eg. `/courses/:id`
+*   GET Specific course - returns the course with the specified ID eg. `/courses/:id`
-*   GET - limit the return results eg. `?limit=5`
-*   GET - return results in either Ascending or Descending order (Default to Ascending)
-*   GET - returns a list of all collections (Categories)
+*   GET Collections - returns a list of all collections (Categories)
-*   GET - returns a list of all courses in a specific collection
+*   GET Specific collection - returns a specific collection (along with all contained courses)

+Features:
+*   Limit the return results eg. `?limit=5`
+*   Return results in either Ascending or Descending order (Default to Ascending)

-The course data should include at least the following fields: Course Title, Course Description, Course Duration, and Course Outcome.
+The course data should include at least the following fields: ID, Course Title, Course Description, Course Duration, and Course Outcome.
 You may use any database of your choice although a form of SQL would be preferable.

 ### Part 2: Authentication and Authorisation